Contact Lens Care

 Glasses frame sizes at Feel Good Contacts

-At Feel Good Contacts, we stock three different frame sizes; small, medium and large.
-The measurements for our frames sizes are detailed below.
+At Feel Good Contacts, we stock four different frame sizes; small, medium, large and extra large.
+The measurements for our frame sizes are detailed below.

-To ensure that you select the best fitting glasses for you, we recommend that you compare the numbers of a frame you own to the numbers in these images.
+To ensure that you select the best fitted glasses for you, we recommend that you compare the measurements on your own frame to these images above.

 How your glasses frames should fit your face?